 - Statistical Adjustment of Data

 Deming was born in Sioux City, Iowa.
-He was raised in Polk City, Iowa on his grandfather, Henry Coffin Edwards’s chicken farm, then later on a 40-acre (16 ha) farm purchased by his father in Powell, Wyoming.
-His father’s name was William Albert Deming and mother’s Pluma Irene Edwards.
-Both of them were well educated hence they emphasized the importance of education to their children.
+He was raised in Polk City, Iowa, on his grandfather’s, Henry Coffin Edwards, chicken farm, and then later on a 40-acre (16 ha) farm purchased by his father in Powell, Wyoming.
+His father’s name was William Albert Deming, and his mother’s was Pluma Irene Edwards.
+Both of them were well-educated; hence, they emphasized the importance of education to their children.
 Pluma was educated in San Francisco and was a musician.
-William Albert had studied mathematics and law.
+William Albert studied mathematics and law.

 Awards and Honors:

-Acting on behalf of Emperor Hirohito, the Prime Minister of Japan (Nobusuke Kishi), awarded Deming Japan’s Order of the Sacred Treasure, Second Class in 1960.
-The medal has a citation which recognizes Deming’s contributions to Japan’s industrial rebirth and its worldwide success.
+Acting on behalf of Emperor Hirohito, the Prime Minister of Japan, Nobusuke Kishi, awarded Deming Japan’s Order of the Sacred Treasure, Second Class in 1960.
+The medal has a citation that recognizes Deming’s contributions to Japan’s industrial rebirth and its worldwide success.

-Deming’s famous Red Bead Experiment is on display outside the board room of the American Society for Quality, one of his famous exhibits.
+Deming’s famous Red Bead Experiment is on display outside the American Society for Quality board room, one of his famous exhibits.

-He was Rice Statistics Mission member in 1947.
-He was the assistant to the supreme commander of the Allied Powers instructor in sample survey methods for government statistics in 1950.
+In 1947, he was a member of the Rice Statistics Mission.
+In 1950, he was the assistant to the supreme commander of the Allied Powers and an instructor in sample survey methods for government statistics.